 A 4G camera is used when there is no Wifi, or as a secondary security fallback.
-In both cases, it makes sense for it to be battery powered or to act as a backup.
-To increase the lifetime, we analyzed low power 4G and video modules and looked at other options including: Like low sleep state and extra sensors to trigger the video recording.
+In both cases, it makes sense to have it battery powered or as a backup.
+To increase the lifetime, we analyzed low power 4G and video modules and other options: Like low sleep state and extra sensors to trigger the video recording.
 Question is, how quickly it can power-up and stream the video?
 To answer these questions, we validated the most promising modules by ordering and testing the development kits.

 1c.
 Competitor analyses

-We analyze the competition in terms of their design, functionality, and retail price.
+We analyze the competition on their design, functionality, and retail price.
 We also estimate what future developments will be.
-In a discussion with the client, we define what we will aim to achieve together.
+In a discussion with the client, we define what we will aim for.

 2. Specification loop

 The conclusions from the strategy phase will give input for the first step in our specification loop.
 With this in mind, we can analyze the main components (lens, video module, 4G, sensors, connectivity, battery).

 In a functional diagram we define the high-level interaction:

 - Video 1080P, Full HD, 15FPS on Wifi, Dual-stream

 - Night Vision IR cut switch, IR LEDs 10 meter

 - Sensor Movement, PIR, 10 meters, Light Sensor